MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-run-email-logging.md

  When you can create email messages using the **Create Interactions** wizard, these interactions are automatically captured in the **Interactions Log Entries** window based on the interaction template that you used, which requires an attachment.
 If the correspondence type is E-MAIL, you can still take advantage of email logging to create a storage location for your company's emails that is widely available for work sharing and transfer.
 Any interactions will also be captured in the log under the EMAIL Interaction Template code.

  In order to use email logging, you will need sufficient permission sets.
-Consider using the permission sets BASIC and RM-CONT as defined in the ADD INCLUDE<!--[!INCLUDE[demolong](../../includes/demolong_md.md)]-->.
+Consider using the permission sets BASIC and RM-CONT as defined in the [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ### To automate and run email logging